Does Cold Steel have a company store?

 No. The 10% discount applies only to U.S. public service personnel.

-What is the difference between the Imperial and Warrior Series swords?
+What is the difference between the Emperor and Warrior Series swords?

 We are aware that there are some people who want a battle ready sword but hope to

-find one at a more reasonable price than our Imperial Series swords.
+find one at a more reasonable price than our Emperor Series swords.
 Our Warrior

 Series address this problem directly.
 In our efforts to reduce the costliness of